Harshit1234G/LLM/README.md

 ## 📁 Repository Structure
 1. **Basics**: A collection of introductory implementations and experiments with Hugging Face, Sentence Transformers, Ollama, LangChain, LangGraph, prompt engineering, and a simple RAG system.

+2. **MCP Servers**: Basics about MCP servers.

-2. **NeuroHarshit**: An AI-powered personal portfolio assistant built using RAG.
+3. **NeuroHarshit**: An AI-powered personal portfolio assistant built using RAG.
 Designed to answer questions about my background, projects, skills, and experience.

-3. **Researcher**: An Agentic AI Research Assistant.
+4. **Researcher**: An Agentic AI Research Assistant.
 Uses multiple coordinated agents for information retrieval, validation, and report generation in academic style.

 ## ✍️ Contents
 - Foundational LLM concepts and experiments.